-Besides their use in a number of different applications, extrapolation techniques have recently been promoted as an effective tool for problems related to the emerging field of Data Science \cite{aspre,zhangboyd,cipollamulti,cipollashifted}.
-In this paper, we synthesize different approaches, and describe them in a unified framework, by exploiting the Shanks framework.
-In particular~: \begin{itemize} \item In Section \ref{sec:transformations_in_shanks}, we summarize many of the transformation techniques related to sequences belonging to the Shanks kernel, and show how their limit or antilimit is recovered exactly from these transformations.
+Besides their use in a number of different applications, extrapolation techniques have recently been promoted as an effective tool also for problems related to the emerging field of Data Science \cite{aspre,zhangboyd,cipollamulti,cipollashifted}.
+But since there is often some confusion in the literature about the terminology used, we would like clarify it -- using a high level of generality.
+Specifically, we would like to draw a distinction between \textit{extrapolation methods}, \textit{sequence transformations}, and \textit{convergence acceleration methods}.
+This distinction will help the reader to better understand the approaches described in Section \ref{sec:transformations_in_shanks} for building our sequence transformations.

+Let $(\mathbf s_n)$ be a sequence of elements of a vector space $E$ on $\mathbb C$.
+A common problem encountered in numerical analysis is to estimate the limit of this sequence from a certain number of its terms.
+The problem can be solved by an {\it extrapolation method} as follows \cite{cbth,ext}.
+Let